-- (f) For avoidance of any doubt, it is stated that a licence will not be required for import of LNG by LNG Developer and LNG Buyer, as the case may be. - 3.2.
-Procurement of LNG by the LNG Buyer(s) will be undertaken through one of the following approaches: - (a) Direct negotiations with one or more LNG suppliers for supply of LNG for a minimum period of 20 years; or - (b) International competitive bidding for the supply of LNG for a minimum period of 20 years; or - (c) Direct purchase from the LNG spot market based on market and commercial considerations to be determined by the Government. - 3.3.
+(b) International competitive bidding for the supply of LNG for a reasonable time to be determined by OGRA;

+or

+- (c) Direct purchase from the LNG spot market based on market and commercial considerations on a competitive basis, excluding supply to public sector gas utilities. - 3.3.
 If procurement of LNG is undertaken by a public sector entity, the Government may authorize the entity to adopt the direct negotiation approach with a group of LNG suppliers if the demand-supply dynamics of LNG require this approach to be adopted.